HL7/US-Core/source/pages/_includes/us-core-implantable-device-intro.md

 1. A Unique Device Identifier (UDI) numeric or alphanumeric code
    - either as the Human Readable Form (HRF) string representation of the barcode
    - or the Automatic Identification and Data Capture (AIDC) representation.
-1. The following parsed content from the UDI
+1. The following parsed Production Identifiers (UDI-PI) from the UDI
-   - the Device Identifier (UDI-DI) and at least one the following Production Identifiers (UDI-PI):
      - the manufacture date
      - the expiration date
      - the lot number